DataDog/documentation/content/en/developers/faq/how-to-remove-the-host-tag-when-submitting-metrics-via-dogstatsd.md

 Refer to Datadog's [custom metrics][1] documentation for more information.

 **Note**: When removing the host tag, you are removing a unique identifier for the submission of [custom metrics][1].
 When two datapoints are submitted with the same timestamp/metric/tag combination and do not have unique identifiers, the last received/processed value overwrites the value stored.
-To avoid this edge case, ensure that no two hosts are submitting the same exact metric/tag at any given timestamp.
+To avoid this edge case, ensure that no two hosts are submitting the same exact metric or tag at any given timestamp.

 [1]: /developers/metrics/custom_metrics